How long does it take to potty train a puppy?

-Lindsay will be getting an 8 week old Lab puppy in summer 2021.
+Lindsay will be getting an 8 week old Lab puppy in July 2021.
 She will report back on how long it takes to potty train her Lab puppy!
 She assumes it will take about 6 weeks like it did with her weimaraner puppy.

 How to potty train an adult dog